-- 30% Assignments
+- 10% Assignments

-- One each week, most worth about 100 points, except the first few which may be worth less.
+- o One each week, worth 100 points each.

-- See the section "Instructions for Weekly Assignments", below, for more details.
+- o See the section "Instructions for Weekly Assignments", below, for more details.

-- 15% Test #1
+- 25% Test #1

-- 15% Test #2
+- 25% Test #2

 - 40% Final exam

 Grading System

 Below are the guidelines for conversion from numerical (percentage) grades to letter grades.
 The final grades are approved by the Physics Department Review Committee.